tessarobyn/color-picker/README.md

 1. First, you need to download the folder 'colorPickerScripts' from this repository and put it in the same folder as your website pages.
 2. Add `<div class="colorPicker" style="width: 250px; height: 450px"></div>` to your html file and adjust the width and height according to your requirements.
 (Recommended minimum dimensions for the color picker = 200px x 400px)
-3. Add a link to the main color picker script in your page with this line of code: `<script type="module"src="colorPickerScripts/colorPickerScript.js"></script>`.
+3. Add a link to the main color picker script in your page with this line of code: `<script type="module" src="colorPickerScripts/colorPickerScript.js"></script>`.
    Make sure it is near the bottom of the file, under the div you have added for the color picker.
 4. Run your website (on a server) and your color picker should appear!